webhintio/hint/packages/rule-apple-touch-icons/README.md

 * [Everything you always wanted to know about touch icons][touch icons]
-* [Is there a need for multiple touch icons when just one will work?][h5bp issue 1367]
+* [Is there a need for multiple touch icons when one will work?][h5bp issue 1367]

 <!-- Link labels: -->